 Carbon: Carbon filters are the most commonly used type of filter to remove gases.
 They are designed to trap the gases as they pass through a bed of activated charcoal, which contains tiny pores to increase its surface area and thus creates more places on the filter to capture smoke VOCs.
 Gases stick to the carbon filter using a process called adsorption, which allows the gaseous pollutants to stick to the outside of the carbon.
 If you plan on using a carbon filter, the EPA recommends that it contains a substantive amount of carbon to increase effectiveness.

-Another caveat is that if carbon filters are not replaced frequently, or if conditions like a draft from an open window disrupts the trapped gases, they can become saturated or toxic gases can be released back into the air at any time.
+Another caveat is that carbon filters must be replaced frequently.
 Following the manufacturer’s guidelines for changing the filter is a good standard, though if you have any doubts or smell noxious gas, replace it immediately.
 Note that while carbon filters can help deal with smoke odors, tobacco smoke can land and permeate onto most surfaces and it is difficult to get rid of the smell entirely and consistently.
 Lastly, be aware that carbon filters do not remove dangerous carbon monoxide, and you should have a separate carbon monoxide detector in your home.